MihaNormalen/Brushgraphy/README.md

 The final result of everything is that the brushograph will be usable via a mobile phone, meaning that a personal computer is not needed to run the workshop.

-The Mini Brushograph is a derivative of an existing mini plotter https://www.thingiverse.com/thing:4579436.
+The mini_Brushograph is a derivative of an existing mini plotter https://www.thingiverse.com/thing:4579436.

 Several contributors played a key role in its realization: